PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 ```

 Use async windows sparingly.
 It's possible to have a window that appears to be async, but it is not.  **Please** try to find other methods before going to async windows.
 The reason for this plea is that async windows poll tkinter over and over.
 If you do not have a timeout in your Read and you've got nothing else your program will block on, then you will eat up 100% of the CPU time.
 It's important to be a good citizen.
 Don't chew up CPU cycles needlessly.
-Sometimes your mouse wants to move ya know?
+Sometimes your mouse wants to move, you know?

 ### `read(timeout=0)`

 You may find some PySimpleGUI programs that set the timeout value to zero.
 This is a very dangerous thing to do.
-If you do not pend on something else in your event loop, then your program will consume 100% of your CPU.
+If you do not depend on something else in your event loop, then your program will consume 100% of your CPU.
 Remember that today's CPUs are multi-cored.
 You may see only 7% of your CPU is busy when you're running with timeout of 0.
 This is because task manager is reporting a system-wide CPU usage.
 The single core your program is running on is likely at 100%.

 A true non-blocking (timeout=0) read is generally reserved as a "last resort".
 Too many times people use non-blocking reads when a blocking read will do just fine or a read with a timeout would work.